Madhavi-Sugathadasa/Amazing-Books/README.md

 # Amazing_Books
-Created a book review website named Amazing books using python, flask, SQLAlchemy, HTML, CSS and Bootstrap.
+Created a book review website named Amazing books using **python, flask, SQLAlchemy, HTML, CSS and Bootstrap**.

+---
+In this project, I built a book review website.
+Users will be able to register for the website and then log in using their username and password.
+Once they log in, they will be able to search for books, leave reviews for individual books, and see the reviews made by other people.
+I also used the a **third-party API by Goodreads**, another book review website, to pull in ratings from a broader audience.
+Finally, users will be able to query for book details and book reviews programmatically via the website’s API.

 ---
 **create.sql** file - 3 tables were used in my database namely users, books and reviews.
 The file includes SQL commands to create those 3 tables with relevant relationships.